lcrownover/prometheus-slurm-exporter/README.md

 ## License

-Copyright 2017-2020 Victor Penso, Matteo Dessalvi
+Copyright 2017-2022 Lucas Crownover, Victor Penso, Matteo Dessalvi

 This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.